degdigital/skeletor/README.md

                            /* Name of entry module for this bundle */
                             entry: 'home',

-                            /* Array of bundles to exclude from this bundle */
+                            /* Array of modules to exclude from this bundle */
                             exclude: [],

                             /* Array of polyfills for this bundle */